How Much Does a Stair Runner Cost in Chicago? (2025 Pricing Guide)

 The Right Investment for Your Home

 To truly understand the possibilities and get an accurate price for your unique staircase, the best step is to consult with an expert.
 If you’re in the Chicago or Evanston area, we invite you to our showroom.
 At Rouzati Rugs, we can guide you through our extensive collection and provide a personalized quote to help you achieve the beautiful, safe, and quiet staircase you envision.
+If you guys have any questions or need help with your stair runner project, feel free to reach out!